hswaggle/github.io/_posts/2025-09-02-The_London_Years.md

 My uncle gave me a subscription to the magazine after I'd torn through the incredible article [Double Blind](https://www.theatlantic.com/magazine/archive/2006/04/double-blind/304710/), which if you have not read is far more worthy of your time than what is to come.

-Even though at the time, I was merely looking for aestheticly pleasing images for decoration, the topicality of the actual articles and the art that supplemented them has allowed for a visual reminescence on the events that defined my years in London.
+Even though at the time, I was merely looking for aestheticly pleasing images for decoration, the topicality of the actual articles and the art that supplemented them has allowed for a visual reminiscence on the events that defined my years in London.

 As I moved out, I tore the images from my walls.
 The paint often coming with, the images suffering tears and rips, the cost of having been permanently installed.